Trigger (firearms): Double-action/single-action

 A potential drawback of a DA/SA weapon is that the shooter must be comfortable dealing with two different trigger pulls: the longer, heavier DA first pull and the shorter, lighter subsequent SA pulls.
 The difference between these trigger pulls can affect the accuracy of the crucial first few shots in an emergency situation.
-Although there is little need for a safety on a DA/SA handgun when carrying it loaded with the hammer down, after the first shots are fired, the hammer will be cocked and the chamber loaded.
-Thus, most DA/SA guns either feature a conventional safety that prevents the hammer from accidentally dropping, or a "decocker" – a lever that safely and gently drops the hammer (i.e. decocks the gun) without fear of the gun firing.
+Although there is reduced need for a safety on a DA/SA handgun when carrying it loaded with the hammer down (because the trigger is less likely to be pulled accidentally, due to requiring additional force), after the first shot is fired, the hammer will be cocked and the chamber loaded, and even beforehand, an accidental trigger pull remains possible.
+Thus, most DA/SA guns either feature a conventional safety that prevents the hammer from accidentally dropping, or at least a "decocker" – a lever that safely and gently drops the hammer (i.e. decocks the gun) without fear of the gun firing.
 The latter is the more popular because, without a decocker, the user is forced to lower the hammer by hand onto a loaded chamber, with all of the attendant safety risks that involves, to return the gun to double-action mode.
-Revolvers almost never feature safeties, since they are traditionally carried un-cocked, and the hammer requires the user to physically cock it prior to every shot; unlike a DA/SA gun, which cocks itself every time the slide is cycled.
+Single action revolvers almost never feature safeties, since they are traditionally carried un-cocked, and the hammer requires the user to physically cock it prior to every shot, unlike a DA/SA gun, which cocks itself every time the slide is cycled.

 There are many examples of DA/SA semi-automatics, the Little Tom Pistol being the first, followed up by the Walther PPK and Walther P38.
 Modern examples include weapons such as the Beretta 92, among others.
 Almost all revolvers that are not specified as single-action models are capable of firing in both double- and single-action mode, for example, the Smith & Wesson Model 27, S&W Model 60, the Colt Police Positive, Colt Python, etc. Early double-action revolvers included the Beaumont–Adams and Tranter black-powder muzzleloaders.
 There are some revolvers that can only be fired in double-action mode (DAO), but that is almost always due to existing double-action/single-action models being modified so that the hammer cannot be cocked manually, rather than from weapons designed that way from the factory.